zoomeye-hk/ZoomEye-python/README.rst

 10. search IP information
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-You can query the information of the specified IP through the ``zoomeye ip`` command, for example:
+You can query the information of the specified IP through the ``zoomeyehk ip`` command, for example:

 ::